December 5, 2025

 Main Takeaways:

-- The Problem: Traditional databases (like MariaDB and MonetDB) duplicate strings millions of times, wasting storage and I/O.
+• The Problem: Most DBMSs duplicate strings millions of times, wasting storage and I/O.

 The Struggle: MediaWiki Pre-2017